 Other scholars suggest that the Ipuwer Papyrus contradicts the biblical narrative, since it mentions an invasion of Asiatics.
 Yet it is possible that the decimation of the Egyptian army in the Red Sea allowed for a subsequent invasion by Asiatics.

-Much of the Ipuwer Papyrus documents events that do not appear in the Bible, but this does not necessarily prove that it does not refer to the plagues.
-Since it was written from an Egyptian perspective, it should be expected to contain details regarding the effects of the plagues upon the Egyptians, perhaps even describing unfortunate events that followed the departure of the Israelites from Egypt.
+Much of the Ipuwer Papyrus documents events that do not appear in the Bible.
+This does not necessarily prove that it does not refer to the plagues.
+Since it was written from an Egyptian perspective, we should expect it to contain details regarding the effects of the plagues upon the Egyptians, perhaps even describing unfortunate events that followed the departure of the Israelites from Egypt.
 Since the Bible follows the story of the Israelites, it does not contain details regarding events in Egypt following the departure of the Israelites.

 Therefore, if the Ipuwer Papyrus does indeed refer to the plagues and their aftermath, it may shed additional light on the events, supplementing and complementing the biblical narrative.
 Some of these events include total chaos, role reversals, rebellion, hate crimes, and famine.